LogtalkDotOrg/logtalk3/scripts/macosx/NOTES.md

-This directory contains files used when building macOS installer packages and a set of double-clickable `*.command` Terminal files for starting Logtalk with selected back-end Prolog compilers.
+This directory contains files used when building macOS installer packages and a set of double-clickable `*.command` Terminal files for starting Logtalk with selected backend Prolog compilers.